apollo-elements/apollo-elements/docs/blog/todo-app/index.md

 - Generate components with `npm init @apollo-elements`
 - Render a query using the element's `data` property
 - Fire a mutation to change the data in our graph
-- Use boolean attributes to handle some UI state in CSS
-- Compose mutation components with queries two ways
+- Compose mutation components with queries three ways
-  1. By extending from `ApolloMutation`
+  1. By adding an `ApolloMutationController` to the host element
   2. By using the `<apollo-mutation>` component.
+  3. By imperatively calling `client.mutate()`
 - Update the client side state following a mutation two ways:
   1. with `refetchQueries`
   2. with `updater`